garynaz/Effortflex/README.md

 my newfound love for coding and learning to build iOS applications.

 ## Contact
-Created by [](https://www.effortflex.net/) - feel free to contact me!
+Created by Gary Nazarian - feel free to contact me at garynaz@icloud.com